 The other day, I saw a cute carton of chocolate milk slime at the bookstore (strange place for slime).
-The carton made for cute packaging but it’s been my experience that things like store bought play dough and such don’t tend to be as good as homemade so I tucked the idea away.
+The carton made for cute packaging but it’s been my experience that things like store bought slime and such don’t tend to be as good as homemade slime so I tucked the idea away.

 Today, Snuggle Puppy was having a hard day.
 A hard day.
 The Husband is away and that triggers all kinds of abandonment and trauma issues for Snuggle Puppy given his past history.
-After an awful morning and a challenging start to the afternoon, I remembered something I had heard in a podcast from Dr. Karyn Purvis that recommended sensory activities every two hours for kids from hard places.
-I know that sensory activities are usually very effective for calming my kids so I decided to give it a try.
+After an awful morning and a challenging start to the afternoon, I remembered something I had heard in a podcast from Dr. Karyn Purvis about parenting a child with trauma that recommended sensory activities every two hours for kids from hard places.
+I know that sensory activities are usually very effective for calming kids so I decided to give it a try.

-I got Snuggle Puppy to help me make our slime.
-I didn’t have borax which most of the online recipes call for so I made this one with items I had in the house.
+I got Snuggle Puppy to help me make our chocolate milk slime.
+I didn’t have borax which most of the online homemade slime recipes call for so I made this slime with items I had in the house.
+This fun slime uses shampoo and water!

 2 1/4 cups corn starch